Bethenny Frankel's On-Again, Off-Again BF Found Dead in Trump Tower

 Alessio Botticelli/GC Images

 Dennis Shields, the on-again, off-again boyfriend of Real Housewives of New York City star Bethenny Frankel, was found dead at his Trump Tower apartment in New York on Friday.

-Frankel has not commented on the 51-year-old's death.
-The Office of Chief Medical Examiner of the City of New York spokesperson told E!
-News that police were called to Shields' apartment on Friday morning and discovered Shields unconscious.
-Emergency medical service workers later pronounced him dead.
-The cause of his death remains under investigation.
+He was 51.

 According to the New York Post and TMZ, Shields had suffered an apparent overdose.
 The outlets reported that his assistant had administered Narcan, used to reverse opioid overdoses, but was unable to revive him.